Skip to main content

 Child contact and domestic abuse

 • Camden Safety Net is Camden’s domestic abuse service.
-Contact the Camden Safety Net duty worker on 020 7974 2526, or email [email protected].
-Office hours are Monday to Friday, 9am to 5pm.
+Contact the duty worker on 020 7974 2526, Monday to Friday, 9am to 5pm

-• If it is not safe for you to stay in Camden, you can approach any council for support.
+• If it's not safe for you to stay in Camden, you can approach any council to get support

 Child contact and domestic abuse